 Among other things, the Asantehene explained that like in Sierra Leone, chiefs among the Ashantis in Ghana are elected for life but on recommendation by the Queen Mother and through matrilineal lineage.
 And because they are elected for life and have a social contract with their people, they as traditional leaders are more concerned with the total long-term development of their communities.
 Unlike elected politicians who think about the next election, he said, they as traditional leaders have to think about the next generation.
 But at the same time, he added, they need to build mutual respect with politicians in order to co-exist as partners in development.

-The Asantehene further gave a detailed explanation of the workings of the traditional system of this cool credit and identity monitoring site as they existed in pre-colonial Ghana, as well as in the modern democratic State of Ghana.
+The Asantehene further gave a detailed explanation of the workings of the traditional system of this trucking site as they existed in pre-colonial Ghana, as well as in the modern democratic State of Ghana.
 He also told Paramount Chiefs to initiate development programmes in their chiefdoms to improve the welfare of their people in areas such as education, health, agriculture, trade, economic and social development.
 These programmes, he said, are not intended to replace those provided by the central government, but rather complement them especially when the demands of the people are such that it is unrealistic to expect that they can all be met by central government resources.